danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 [^diagram]: See Kate Crawford and Vladan Joler's essay and diagram "Anatomy of an AI System: The Amazon Echo as an anatomical map of human labor, data and planetary resources," (2018) for a detailed explanation of this, <https://anatomyof.ai/>.

+[^samuel]: Machine learning is a term coined by Arthur Samuel in 1959 during his game development research at IBM which ultimately aimed to reduce or even eliminate the need for "detailed programming effort," using learning through generalization in order to achieve pattern recognition.
+See Arthur L. Samuel, "Some Studies in Machine Learning Using the Game of Checkers," *IBM Journal of research and development* 3, no.3 (1959): 210-229.

+[^nlp]: Natural language processing is the study of how a computer understands the meaning of human language, and it deals iwth the interaction between computers and humans using that natural language.
+This relates to the fields of Artificial Intelligence, Computer Science and Linguistics with applications such as text-to-speech, voice assistants, and (language) translation programs.

 [^Weizenbaum]: Joseph Weizenbaum, "ELIZA — a Computer Program for the Study of Natural Language Communication between Man and Machine," *Communications of the ACM* 9, no.1 (1966): 36-45.

 [^Weizenbaum2]: Weizenbaum.
 “ELIZA*, 42.

-[^Pygmalion]: The title of the play makes reference to the Greek myth in which Pygmalion, a sculptor, falls in love with a statue he carves, and Venus grants it the breath of life.

 [^Turing]: See Alan M. Turing.
 "Computing machinery and intelligence," *Mind* 49 (1950): 433-460.

+[^Pygmalion]: The title of the play makes reference to the Greek myth in which Pygmalion, a sculptor, falls in love with a statue he carves, and Venus grants it the breath of life.

+[^class]: Originating in the East End of London, Cockney rhyming slang is a coded language which was purposely created to be obscure to other listeners, and hence to others outside a particular community or indeed class group.
+One might imagine using cockney rhyming slang for the naming conventions of a programming language, see <https://news.ycombinator.com/item?id=9402410>.

 [^clemens]: Clemens Apprich, "Introduction," in Clemens Apprich, Florian Cramer, Wendy Hui Kyon Chun, and Hito Steyerl, eds., *Pattern Discrimination* (Minnesota: Meson Press, 2018), x.

+[^assistants]: Marie Louise Juul Søndergaard and Lone Koefoed Hansen argue that "feminine gendering" is reproduced and applied in digital personal assistants, see their "Intimate Futures: Staying with the Trouble of Digital Personal Assistants through Design Fiction" (New York: ACM Press, 2018): 869–80, <https://doi.org/10.1145/3196709.3196766>.

 [^online]: Google's online translation service perpetuatess gender stereotypes, <https://twitter.com/mit_csail/status/916032004466122758>.